sasmlange/v0.5/basictutorial.rst

 In this tutorial you will make a Table Base **Table** object that contains names of cities and their population.
-We will then filter the table fpr cities that have a population greater then a value.
+We will then filter the table for cities that have a population greater then a value.

 Step 1: Importing and Installing Table Base